tommyfuu/BioFoundry/README.md

 # BioFoundry

 BioFoundry Project at the HMC BioMakerspace.
-An automated workflow to design primers for circularised DNA and for [FastCloning](https://bmcbiotechnol.biomedcentral.com/articles/10.1186/1472-6750-11-92)] experiments.
+An automated workflow to design primers for circularised DNA and for [FastCloning](https://bmcbiotechnol.biomedcentral.com/articles/10.1186/1472-6750-11-92) experiments.
+This workflow supports fasta and genbank DNA file format as well as string format for plasmid sequence inputting to allow better user experience.

 ### Dependencies